MicrosoftDocs/biztalk-docs/biztalk/core/how-to-start-a-host-instance.md

 ---
-title: "Start a Host Instance | Microsoft Docs"
+title: "Start a Host Instance"
 description: Use BizTalk Administration to start a host instance in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: a96a4362-2147-4b8e-a270-bf9a17477ba3
-caps.latest.revision: 18
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Start a Host Instance
 You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to start host instances.
 After you add or stop a host instance, you must start it so that it is running and routing messages to the MessageBox databases.